aws-samples/aws-best-practices-for-xroad-security-servers/security.md

 ### SEC_IFP_x: Limit Network Access

-Use security groups to limit incoming traffic to only the ports required for communications from the consumer information system (internally) and from other security servers (externally).
-Limit access to the database cluster only from security servers to the primary database connection port.
-Layer your networks - have your security servers, information systems and databases deployed on separate network layers to have the most control over network traffic on the layer boundaries.
+Use security groups to limit incoming traffic to only the ports required for communications from the consumer information system (internally) and from other Security Servers (externally).
+Limit access to the database cluster only from Security Servers to the primary database connection port.
+Layer your networks - have your Security Servers, information systems and databases deployed on separate network layers to have the most control over network traffic on the layer boundaries.